KopiasCsaba/AmazingAnimationGenerator/README.md

 This script takes an animation's frames, and outputs the Amazing Animation as made popular (or at least known to me) by brusspup: https://youtube.com/watch?v=UW5bcsax78I

+If you print the two images (the mask should be printed on a transparent foil) then it will look awesome in real life too.

 # Demo

 There is a demo rendering and output included: